|

 The

-buying up of the British BOC Group by the conglomerate Linde did not only lead to an extensive
+buying up of the British BOC Group by the conglomerate Linde did not

-reorganisation of products and locations but also in the
+only lead to an extensive reorganisation of products and locations but

-the gasses and engineering company was transferred from
+office of the gasses and engineering company was transferred from

-Wiesbaden to Munich and the fork truck division was sold,
+Wiesbaden to Munich and the fork truck division was sold, numerous

-numerous members left the European works council.
+members left the European works council.

 The

-new German and European works council
+new German and European works council chairman Gernot Hahl

-chairman Gernot Hahl (photo) did his best to enlarge the
+(photo) did his best to enlarge the Linde EWC immediately with BOC

-merger for a renegotiation of the EWC agreement.
-The text signed
+representatives and to use the merger for a renegotiation of the EWC

-on 27th June 2007 provides for three annual meetings.
+agreement.
+The text signed on 27th June 2007 provides for three annual

+meetings.
 Third-party funded projects, which serve the strengthening of

-the international cooperation of the workers' representatives
+the international cooperation of the workers' representatives are

-further advantages of the new agreement with the EWC chairman.
+advantages of the new agreement with the EWC chairman.

 The

-28 members of the new EWC will come together for the first
+28 members of the new EWC will come together for the first meeting in

-(Finland, Sweden, Norway, Ireland, Spain, Italy, Austria,
+Sweden, Norway, Ireland, Spain, Italy, Austria, Poland, Czechia,

-five-headed select committee.
+committee.

 Personnel